muathime/omnipay-example/README.md

 ## Configuration

-A few gateways are added by default.
+Only mpesa gateway is installed by default.
 You can require the gateways you want to test with Composer, eg:

 ```
-composer require omnipay/paypal
+composer require omnipay/omnipay-mpesa
 ```

 Then add the gateway to the `gateways.php` configuration file.

-To test a gateway, you will need to have access to valid credentials.
+To test Mpesa gateway, you will need to have access to valid credentials.
 To obtain valid credentials, contact the payment gateway's support.

 You can configure a gateways settings in the application.
 All data is stored using regular PHP